 When a company makes decisions based on unreliable data, incorrect insights can seriously impact the bottom line.
-You cannot make informed decisions on end users and products without correct info, which is why maintaining high levels of data integrity should be your top priority.
+You cannot make informed decisions about end users and products without accurate information, which is why maintaining high levels of data integrity should be your top priority.

-This article is an intro to data integrity and the value of keeping files clean, reliable, and accurate.
+This article provides an introduction to data integrity and the importance of maintaining clean, reliable, and accurate files.
 Read on to learn what data integrity is and see how data-driven organizations ensure files stay healthy at all stages of the data lifecycle.

 Data Integrity Definition